Table of Contents

 - Cardless ATM access: Permit your users to withdraw cash even if they don’t have their cards with them.
 Alternatively, demand account verification via banking apps

-- eKYC: by digitising the customer onboarding process, banks can eliminate the need for customers to visit an offline branch to open a bank account.
+- eKYC: by digitizing the customer onboarding process, banks can eliminate the need for customers to visit an offline branch to open a bank account.

 Reviews of apps can be a great feedback mechanism to guide financial institutions on what features to build next.
 As users make suggestions and requests in their comments, you can identify real issues, and utilising the remarks is much cheaper than holding focus groups.